 Most Interesting Historical Reference?

-Did you know that Basil is contained in Hildegard’s Medicine Book?
+Did you know that Basil is contained in Hildegard’s Physica Book?
 Hildegard of Bingen (1098-1179) was known as the first herbalist and naturopath of the middle ages.
-Her book documented over 12,000 remedies for symptoms and diseases.
-Wow!
+Her book documented her work.

 What is the Aromatic Affect on the Mind?
 It can be mentally stimulating and can help one be clear in mind.